Vera Brosgol

-Vera Brosgol, also known as the Verabee (born August 2, 1984, in Moscow), is an Eisner Award and Harvey Award winning cartoonist and a graduate in Classical Animation of Sheridan College in Canada.
+Vera Brosgol (Вера Бросгол), also known as the Verabee (born August 2, 1984, in Moscow), is a cartoonist and storyboard artist.

+Life and career

+Brosgol was born in the Soviet Union but grew up in the United States and Canada.
+She is a graduate in Classical Animation of Sheridan College in Canada.
 She currently lives in Portland, Oregon.
 She worked for Laika Entertainment, where she did storyboards and concept art for their animation productions.
-Brosgol has also collaborated with Shaenon Garrity on L'il Mell and Sergio for Girlamatic and drawn several guest comics for John Allison's Scary Go Round.
+Brosgol collaborated with Shaenon Garrity on L'il Mell and Sergio for Girlamatic and has drawn several guest comics for John Allison's Scary Go Round.